rreece/rreece.github.io/outline-of-philosophy/physics.md

 >   or many independent hypotheses, in no way impresses us as much
 >   as one which is largely free of arbitrariness. [^Barrett2012p171]

+-   Schr&ouml;dinger himself suggested in 1952 that the different terms of a superposition evolving under the Schr&ouml;dinger equation are "not alternatives but all really happen simultaneously" (Wikipedia)
 -   Hugh Everett III
 -   DeWitt [^DeWitt1970]
 -   note relationship with decoherence